-The following table provides information as of the end of our 2011 fiscal year regarding shares of common stock of Berry Plastics Group, Inc. that may be issued under our existing equity compensation plan, the 2006 Equity Incentive Plan, which is the only plan under which equity awards have been granted.
+The following table provides information as of the end of our 2012 fiscal year regarding shares of common stock of Berry Plastics Group, Inc. that may be issued under our existing equity compensation plan, the 2006 Equity Incentive Plan, which is the only plan under which equity awards have been granted.

-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plan (excluding securities referenced in column (a)) (c)

-Equity compensation plans not approved by
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted average exercise price of outstanding options, warrants and rights (b) remaining available for future issuance under equity compensation plan (excluding securities referenced in column (a)) (c) Equity compensation plans not approved by security holders (1)(2) 10,741,090 7.76 1,597,240 Total 10,741,090 7.76 1,597,240

-security holders(1) 883,774(2) 94.37 123,478

-Total 883,774 94.37 123,478

-(1) Includes the 2006 Equity Incentive Plan, which our Board of Directors adopted in September 2006.
+Includes the 2006 Equity Incentive Plan, which our Board of Directors adopted in September 2006, and for which there were 7,327,612 options exercisable at the end of our 2012 fiscal year.